-- Budget increase due to inflation adjustment on Sudbury Short-Term Repairs cost estimate based on new ENR index. - Schedule shift due to extending Sudbury Short-Term Repairs one year to complete in-house cleaning of Rosemary Brook siphon. - Spending increase due to budget and schedule changes noted above.
+- Budget decreased for Sudbury Short-Term Repairs since Rosemary Brook cleaning was done by In-House staff.
+Also Sudbury Aqueduct Repairs design will be done in-house. - Schedule shift due to extending Sudbury Short-Term Repairs one year to complete in-house cleaning of Rosemary Brook siphon and design of short-term repairs. - Spending decreased due to budget and schedule changes noted above.